 - Then prep the chicken.
 Place cornstarch in a large bowl.
 Cut chicken into bite sized pieces, toss in the cornstarch, in batches as needed to cook it in batches.

-- Heat oil in a large skillet on medium high.
+- Heat oil in a large skillet or wok on medium high heat.
 At the same time, heat large pot on medium high with a shallow amount of water on the other burner, covered.

 - Combine soy sauce, mirin, toasted sesame oil, honey and garlic in a bowl.
 Stir to combine and set aside.

 - Meanwhile, throw the florets into the water.
 Turn off the flame.
-Cover and steam broccoli while sauce is thickening on chicken.
+Cover and steam broccoli while sauce is thickening the chicken.